The Baratta’s Story

 Five years after opening Café Baratta’s, in 2010, Baratta’s took over the banquet services at Forté Banquet and Conference Center.
 The event center can fit up to 750 and has since become home to everything from comedy shows to elegant weddings.
 All catered by Baratta’s, of course!

 Partnering with Blank Park Zoo

-The most recent partnership for us has been with the Blank Park Zoo.
-In 2016, we began working as their exclusive caterer.
-Since then, we’ve catered weddings, birthdays, and more.
-One of our favorite events to cater is Zoobilation, a fundraiser supporting educational programs, veterinary care of the Zoo’s animals, conservation efforts, and educational programs.
+The most recent partnership has been with the Blank Park Zoo.
+In 2016, Baratta’s began working as their exclusive caterer.
+Since then, they’ve catered weddings, birthdays, and more.
+One of the restaurant’s favorite events to cater is Zoobilation, a fundraiser supporting educational programs, veterinary care of the Zoo’s animals, conservation efforts, and educational programs.

-This year has been full of changes.
-Our new website makes it easier to find our menus and events coming up.
-Not-to-mention all of the changes at the restaurant!
-Our dining rooms have gotten facelifts and the new bar now has booth seating (just in time for our new happy hour specials).
-What will never change is our dedication to you, our customer.
-Whether you’re new to the Baratta’s family or were there from the beginning, we hope you’ll join us in celebrating at our anniversary party on Tuesday, June 12th, from 4-5:30pm.
-We’ll be serving appetizers and drinks, so feel free to bring the family and stay a while!
+Each year is full of changes.
+The new website makes it easier to find the menus and events coming up.
+Not to mention all of the changes at the restaurant!
+The dining rooms have gotten facelifts and the new bar now has booth seating (just in time for our new happy hour specials).
+What will never change is Baratta’s dedication to its valued, loyal customers.